ibmresilient/resilient-community-apps/rc-data-feed-plugin-kafkafeed/README.md

 * Edit the resilient-circuits configuration file, as follows:

   - In the [resilient] section, ensure that you provide all the information required to connect to the Resilient platform.
-  - In the [kafka_feed] section, configure the settings for your file storage environment.
   - In the [feeds] section, define the feed(s) you intend to use and create separate sections for each feed.
 For example:
+    `feeds=kafka_feed`
+  - In the [kafka_feed] section, configure the settings for your kafka environment.
 ```
   [feeds]
   feed_names=kafka_feed
+  # set to true to synchronize all incidents when resilient-circuits starts.
+  # care should be use when using this for every resilient-circuits restart
   reload=True
   # feed_data is the default queue that will be listened to
   queue=feed_data